defactor-com/documentation/docs/pools/smart-contracts/pools-contract/example.md

 ## In-depth Actions

 The flow starts when the borrower creates a new pool giving as collateral one or multiple assets that follows the `ERC20`, `ERC721` or `ERC1155` standards.
-Once the pool is created and the collateral has been successfully transferred from the borrower's wallet to the contract, the pool will be marked as `CREATED` that means it is ready to start receiving funds from the investors.
+Once the pool is created and the collateral has been successfully transferred from the borrower's wallet to the contract, the pool will be marked as `CREATED`, which means it is ready to start receiving funds from the investors.
 The pool was configured initially with a soft and hard cap, when the total amount committed to the pool reaches at least the soft cap the borrower (pool owner) can decide whether to collect the funds or wait until the hard cap is reached.
-When the owner collects the raised capital, no new commits or un-commit are allowed to the pool this is because the borrower has already took the funds and the investors will need to wait until the rewards start coming in.
+When the owner collects the raised capital, no new commits or un-commit are allowed to the pool; this is because the borrower has already taken the funds and the investors will need to wait until the rewards start coming in.

 As long as the pool is active, the borrower can deposit the rewards in any frequency they want, when the loan is paid (partial or complete) the investors are the only one allowed to claim the rewards.

-Once the pool owner completes their goal by creating the pool and decides to close it, the investors will have to claim their reward in the following 60 days because later the pool can be archived and therefore no other action will be allowed to that specific pool.
-Any leftover reward will be will be accredited to the contract as a fee collected.
+Once the pool owner completes their goal by creating the pool and decides to close it.

-Lets consider the following example to better understand how this flow works:
+Let's consider the following example to better understand how this flow works:

 ## Pool lifecycle

 - Event #1 (initialize contract) -> _The contract is initialized with the USDC address that will be used for lending money_.
-- Event #2 (create a pool) -> Bob creates a new pool with a soft cap of 1000 USDC and a hard cap of 2000 USDC, using 100 tokens of GOLD as collateral.
+- Event #2 (create a pool) -> Bob creates a new pool with a soft cap of 1000 USDC and a hard cap of 2000 USDC, using 100 tokens of GOLD as collateral, a deadline of 10 days after the creation of the pool, and a minimum APR of 2 USDC.
 - Event #3 (commit to a pool) -> Alice commits 1100 USDC to the pool.
 - Event #4 (collect from pool) -> Bob collects the funds from the pool.
-- Event #5 (deposit rewards) -> After 30 days, Bob deposits 1100 USDC as rewards into the pool.
+- Event #5 (deposit rewards) -> After 30 days, Bob deposits 1122 USDC as rewards into the pool.
-- Event #6 (claim rewards) -> After 60 days, Alice claims 1100 USDC as rewards from the pool.
+- Event #6 (claim rewards) -> After 60 days, Alice claims 1122 USDC as rewards from the pool.
 - Event #7 (close pool) -> Bob closes the pool.

 Let's break this down to know what is under the hood of each event: